vijathanga/memory-safety/README.md

 1. Heap allocation only
 2. Heap allocation and deallocation
 3. Heap allocation and partial deallocation
-4. Heap applocation and Stack allocation, deallocation
+4. Heap/Stack allocation/deallocation, pointer arithmetic

 The runtime of these programs is given in the graph below